 I always find it’s best to drink them warm, especially after a chill evening of trick-or-treating around the town.

 - 2 Tbsp sugar optional

-- Drain chickpea from can.
-You can save the liquid for other recipe or use in place of water for chickpea milk.
+- Drain chickpea from the can.
+You can save the liquid for other recipes or use in place of water for chickpea milk.

-- Add chickpea along with liquid and sugar to blender.
-Pulse a few times and blend them good.
+- Add chickpea along with liquid and sugar to the blender.
+Pulse a few times and blend them well.

-- Use a fine cheese cloth or cotton strainer to strain and discard the solid.
-Squeeze a few time to extract all the juice out.
+- Use a fine cheesecloth or cotton strainer to strain and discard the solids.
+Squeeze a few times to extract all the juice out..

-- Simmer while stirring on stove top until boil.
+- Simmer while stirring on the stove top until boil.

 - Cool and serve.